 Theoretical & Physical Biology Group

-Cell tracking & analysis of motion in border cell migration:
+Cell tracking & analysis of motion during collective cell migration:

-Population dynamics of interacting microbes in changing environment:
+Bacterial population dynamics and evolution of antimicrobial resistance in a changing environment:

 NOTE: All the works mentioned above will progress in parallel with theory and model building in our lab.
 Projects will have both computational and experimental components.
-Students are expected to spend time in the theory lab as well as in the experimental lab of our collaborators.
+Students are expected to spend time in the theory lab as well as in experimental labs.

 Contact Us